TinoOnline/go-notes/go.md

 - a function whose name starts with a capital letter can be called by a function not in the same package. e.g. `func Hello (){}` i.e. exported name
   - preserving backward compatibility
 - code executed as an application must be in a `main package`, `main` mustn't be in capital letters
-- changing function's signature is changing the input and output parameters that would break the code.
-Best to create a new function
+- changing function's signature is changing the input and output parameters that would break the code. #best-practice to create a new function
 - Closing Resources is Important
-  - Memory Management: unreleased resor. continue to consume system resources, leading to memory leaks and degraded performance.
+  - Memory Management: unreleased resources continue to consume system resources, leading to memory leaks and degraded performance.
   - Resource Limits: Operating systems impose limits on the number of open files, network connections, and other resources.
   - Good Practice